 When specified for the active project, this mode essentially does the following:

-- Sets the default constraint type for all new tasks to As Late As Possible.
+- Sets the default constraint type for all new tasks to as late as possible (ALAP).

-- Re-sets the constraint type for all existing Summary tasks to As Late As Possible.
+- Re-sets the constraint type to ALAP for all existing Summary tasks.

-- [Users choosing this mode in the middle of schedule development must manually re-set the constraint type for all existing non-Summary tasks to As Late As Possible.]
+- [Users choosing this mode in the middle of schedule development must manually re-set the constraint type to ALAP for all existing non-Summary tasks.]

 Logic relationships used in backward scheduling still have exactly the same meanings that they do in forward scheduling.
-A Finish-to-Start relationship still means that the two tasks are logically connected such that the successor may not start before the predecessor finishes, and the rarely-applicable, Start-to-Finish relationship still indicates that it is impossible for the successor to finish before the predecessor starts.
+A finish-to-start (FS) relationship still means that the two tasks are logically connected such that the successor may not start before the predecessor finishes, and the rarely-applicable start-to-finish (SF) relationship still indicates that it is impossible for the successor to finish before the predecessor starts.
 Some users seem to think that backward scheduling involves reversal of these two relationships in particular, but that’s not consistent with the rest of the backward scheduling mode.
 Unfortunately, mixing of the two approaches seems to continue, though this typically amounts to invalid date manipulation in my view.

-In normal (i.e. forward) scheduling, a task with an “As Late as Possible” constraint has the dubious distinction of corrupting its entire chain of successors – driving all of them to the critical path.
+In normal (i.e. forward) scheduling, a task with an ALAP constraint has the dubious distinction of corrupting its entire chain of successors – driving all of them to the critical path.
 There are very few legitimate applications for this constraint.
-In backward scheduling, the “As Soon as Possible” constraint plays a similar role, corrupting its chain of predecessors.
+In backward scheduling, the as soon as possible (ASAP) constraint plays a similar role, corrupting its chain of predecessors.
 It needs to be avoided in backward scheduling.

 Driving Logic Analysis

-Under Backward Scheduling, any slack/float of a task exists on the side towards its predecessors, i.e. to its left on a bar chart.
+Under backward scheduling, any slack/float of a task exists on the side towards its predecessors, i.e. to its left on a bar chart.
 A driving relationship exists when a successor prevents a predecessor from being scheduled any later than it is.
-This means that there are Driving Successors and Driven Predecessors.
-Consequently, the Longest Path in a backward scheduled project is the Driving (Successor) Path from the Project’s Start.
-Obviously, time does not pass in reverse, so a backward scheduling method seems pointless if the latest allowable Project Start Date has already been passed – e.g. the project is in progress.
+This means that there are driving successors and driven predecessors.
+Consequently, the Longest Path in a backward scheduled project is the driving (successor) path from the project’s start.

-MSP includes two built-in methods for reviewing and analyzing driving logic: the Task Inspector and the Task Paths bar styles.
+MSP includes two built-in methods for reviewing and analyzing driving logic: the Task Inspector pane and the task paths bar styles.
 As I wrote in this article a few years ago, I’ve found these tools to be unreliable in complex real-world project schedules.
 Under backward scheduling, they are essentially useless and/or misleading.

 To start with, Task Inspector simply doesn’t work with backward scheduling.
 Opening TI on a backward scheduled project yields the following message: This project is set to Schedule from Finish.
 We are unable to provide scheduling information.

-The selected task is in fact driving/controlling the displayed dates of both of its predecessors, but only one of them displays the correct bar style (the one that was the driving predecessor during the forward pass).
-Of Task 11’s four successors, only the first (Task 13 – A2 Electrical) is directly driving/controlling Task 11’s schedule.
+The selected task is in fact driving/controlling the displayed dates of both of its predecessors (LRF=0), but only one of them displays the correct bar style (the one that, with ERF=0, was the driving predecessor during the forward pass).
+Of Task 11’s four successors, only the first (Task 13 – A2 Electrical) is directly driving/controlling Task 11’s schedule, with LRF=0.
 The tasks for two of the remaining three successor relationships are incorrectly highlighted, while the third (Task 14) is correctly highlighted only because it is driving/controlling Task 13 – a case of redundant logic.
 (All four successors were driven successors during the forward pass.)
 Thus in a backward scheduled project, the Task Path bar styles for Driving and Driven dependencies are meaningful (or “correct”) ONLY along the Longest/Critical path of the project, where Early dates and Late dates coincide.
+The relationships along that path are driving in both directions; i.e. they are bi-directional driving relationships.

 BPC Logic Filter – my company’s Add-In for logic analysis of MSP schedules – identifies driving logic based on relationship free float, which we often call “relative float.”
 In BPC Logic Filter, the Longest Path and near-longest paths of simple, backward-scheduled projects can be found using the Task Logic Tracer, starting from the project start milestone and using appropriate settings (i.e. driving relationships in successor direction).
 As illustrated in the example project, this is fairly trivial since the results are 100% aligned with Total Slack.